 In the NREL's Leadership Team (LT) Retreat.
 The Associate Lab Directors (ALDs) present priorities and ideas that align with the Lab's core competencies.
 Opportunities are highlighted in the NREL Annual Plan as transformational initiatives.
 The LT identify gaps in core program areas that would benefit from LDRD funding, additionally other priorities and gaps are categorized as "focus areas" and highlighted in the call for preproposals.
-The call for pre-proposals is announced at the end of Q1.
+The call for pre-proposals is announced at the end of the first quarter in the fiscal year.
+Science and technology Q1.
 S&T ALDs lead the review of submissions in the focus area that most applies to research in their directorate.
 Those same S&T ALDs establish one review panel per focus area, members include: center directors (CDs); Lab Program Managers (LPMs); Research Fellows (RFs); and additional Subject Matter Experts (SMEs).